 Music notation modernization

-Wednesday 5 January 2005This is close to 20 years old.
+Wednesday 5 January 2005This is nearly 20 years old.
 Be careful.

 Last Sunday’s investigation into musical navigation demonstrated to me once again just what an ad-hoc hodge-podge music notation is.
 It’s developed over centuries, with odd symbols mixed together with abbreviations of Italian words, and so on.
 But even with its flaws, it’s so well established that no one would propose changing it, right?
 Wrong.